- Whiteheads are closed comedones, a mild form of acne.

 While over-the-counter and home remedies offer affordable alternatives to the procedures performed by dermatological experts, more sophisticated options are sometimes necessary.

 “In my clinical experience I have had success in treating and preventing acne using topical and oral medications, laser treatments, and scientifically proven medical grade skin care,” says Evans.
-“Lasers used to treat active acne lesions include IPL and Clear and Brilliant.”
+IPL and Clear and Brilliant are two of the most commonly used laser acne treatments.

 If your acne doesn’t begin to improve after a few weeks of drugstore treatments, consider visiting your dermatologist for a customized skincare plan.